gl1tterbomb/gl1tterbomb/README.md

 • 4.
 I do also multi/crossover/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
 I still won't judge, and I'll respect it.
 Whatever it is AU, serious/silly ships, crossovers, headcanons, ect.

 • 5.
-I make dry responses and feel awkward around new people, sometimes with other friends I'm not close to.
+I make dry responses and feel awkward around new ponies, sometimes with other friends I'm not close to.
 It will take a while to